Based In Sligo, Ireland / email: showbands@gmsproductions.com

 The Story

 Obviously, much has been written about the legendary history of Thin Lizzy, who, along with U2, Van Morrison and Rory Gallagher are among the most successful Irish rock acts ever.
-A complete history of the band is well beyond the scope of the site and its main objective of covering bands that played the Irish ballroom circuit, but as Lizzy did get their start there, we feel we should cover the band, especially the early years.
+A complete history of the band is well beyond the scope of the site and its main objective of covering bands that played the Irish ballroom circuit, but as Lizzy did get their start in the clubs, ballrooms and schools of Ireland, we feel we should cover the band, especially the early years.

 "I kept asking them if they knew any good drummers, but they were just shaking their heads.
 There were only four of us there-Phil Lynott, Brian Downey, Eric Wrixon and myself.
 So anyway, I said goodnight and started to walk out but Phil called me back, just turned to Brian and asked him if he fancied quitting Orphanage and getting something together with me.
 It was as sudden as that," he recalled.
 "Eric was there so he just assumed he was in it too."
 The name "Thin Lizzy" came about when Eric was reading a Beano or Dandy kid's comic book.
 "There was a robot bird in the comic named Tin Lizzy.
 So we just added a "h" to mess people about.
 So that was that," he remembered.